 It’s why I also started doing my own web design, graphic design, and bio writing.

 Turns out, those are marketable skills, and the BRANDING AND DESIGN shop I started with them keeps me in vintage guitars and amps.

 Anyway, it took awhile to finish the album, mostly because my daughter was born halfway through recording it, but in July 2013 I finally released POP, BABY—a grab bag of Elton John piano, glam rock guitars, Beach Boys vocal stacks, and new wave synth candy.
 All my favorite things.

-Now that I had studio gear, I started PRODUCING some other singer/songwriters.
-I did more composing and sessions for film/TV and Nashville Songwriters Association named me “One to Watch.”
+Now that I had studio gear, I started PRODUCING some other great artists.
+I did more songwriting for film/TV and Nashville Songwriters Association named me “One to Watch.”
 I recorded and released SONGBOOK, VOL. 1—a collection of my favorite piano bar covers.
 I grew my design business and missed the days I had spare time to read and blog…

 In 2015 I was invited to become a member of The Tribe, a collective of studio and touring musicians including members of Badfinger, Wilson Phillips, ELO, and Tom Petty and the Heartbreakers.
 We do shows in and around SoCal.
 Check the GIGS page for more info.
 I also started doing more sideman work as a guitarist, bassist, and keyboardist, most notably playing guitar behind the Drifters and Coasters.